Brumby: Origin of the term

-The term brumby refers to a feral horse in Australia.
-The first recorded use in print in 1871 has the connotation of an inferior or worthless animal, and culling of feral horses as a pest soon became known as brumby shooting.
-The Australasian magazine from Melbourne in 1880 said that brumbies were the bush name in Queensland for 'wild' horses.
-In 1885, the Once a Month magazine suggested that rumbies was a New South Wales term, and the poet Banjo Paterson stated in the introduction for his poem Brumby's Run published in the Bulletin in 1894 that brumby is the Aboriginal word for a wild horse.
+The Australasian magazine from Melbourne in 1880 said that brumbies was the bush name in Queensland for 'wild' horses.
+In 1885, the Once a Month magazine suggested that brumbies was a New South Wales term, and the poet Banjo Paterson stated in the introduction for his poem Brumby's Run published in the Bulletin in 1894 that brumby is the Aboriginal word for a wild horse.
 Its derivation is obscure, and may have come about from one or more of the following possibilities: